 There are plenty of hotels costing $500+ per night that you can use this at.
 Assuming you value this at a minimum of $150, then I’d say you’re just about at the breakeven point on the card.
 The $450 annual fee is easily offset by the $300 travel credit, and then this free night.

-Just for having the Bonvoy Brilliant Card you receive Gold Elite status in the Marriott Bonvoy program.
+On an ongoing basis, just for having the Bonvoy Brilliant Card, you receive complimentary Gold Elite status in the Marriott Bonvoy program.
 This status ordinarily requires 25 elite nights, and gets perks including the following:

 - 25% bonus points on hotel stays